bullet-train-co/bullet_train-core/bullet_train/docs/themes.md

 After running this command, you will see that a few other files are edited to use this new theme.
 Whenever switching a theme, you will need to make the same changes to make sure your application is running with the theme of your choice.

-You can also pass an annotated path to a view after running `bin/resolve` to eject individual views to your application.
+You can also pass an annotated path to a view after running `bin/resolve --interactive` to eject individual views to your application.

 ## Theme Component Usage